Who are our members?

 The Comberton Ramblers are a diverse group from all walks of life, including both those still working and those retired.
-People who enjoy the countryside and enjoy getting out in the fresh air.
+We are people who enjoy the countryside and social interaction.
 We welcome people of all ages on our walks and those under 18 do not have to pay the membership fee.
 On virtually all our walks you’ll find both single people and couples.

 How much does it cost to join the Comberton Ramblers?

 If you decide to join our annual membership fee is currently set at £8.50, payable at the start of September.
 You can pay by cash or cheque to the Club Secretary or by bank transfer (Club account details emailed to members).
 We suggest that before joining you do a couple of walks to see if you like what we offer.
 We suggest that before joining you do a couple of walks to see if you like what we offer.